This is a complete guide covering the reasons to shoot in RAW format.

 RAW is simply excellent.
 It gives you much freedom for your work and provides efficient workflows when used in moderation.

 Although you could use RAW in every single situation, it would become too time-consuming.

-RAW is much more flexible than JPEG, but RAW shooting requires you to be accustomed to post-production software and processes.
+RAW is much more flexible than JPEG, but RAW photographing requires you to be accustomed to post-production software and processes.

-Now go around responsibly while trying out both formats and slowly but surely learn how to shoot in raw.
+Now go around responsibly while trying out both formats and slowly but surely learn how to photograph in raw.
 Good luck!

 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Nate Torres is an entrepreneur, growth marketer, and photographer and writes mostly on those topics.
 Nate used to run his own professional photography business called Nate Joaquin Photography but has since focused on the marketing and business aspect of photography although he still enjoys taking photos.
 Nate enjoys learning about new digital marketing strategy and new ways to think creatively.
 He is also a photography speaker and author on Photofocus.com.